OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-LED.md

 ## LED Trigger Modes

-The LED has various mods known as "triggers" that change the behavior of the LED.
-For example, when your Omega is booting, it's in a flashing mode, and when it has booted, it's in an on mode.
+The LED has various modes known as "triggers" that change the behavior of the LED.
+For example, when your Omega is booting, it's in a flashing mode, and when it has booted, it's in an "on" mode.

 The current LED trigger mode can be read by looking at the file that controls the LEDs.
 Enter: